Mickey (Toni Basil song): Legal claims

 On August 31, 2017, Basil filed a multi-claim lawsuit against Razor & Tie Direct, Forever 21, Disney, Viacom, VH1, and South Park.
 Basil alleged that the defendants had commercially used the song "Mickey" without a license and damaged her right of publicity, claiming excess of $25,000 in damages.
 Basil also filed a lawsuit against AMC on May 12, 2020, for the unauthorized use of "Mickey" in a trailer for Preacher.
 On August 27, 2020, a California state of appeals court affirmed dismissal of Basil's case.

+In 2013, a separate legal filing for the song was made by Basil.
+After almost a decade later in 2022, the courts ruled Basil was the sole copyright owner of her album Word Of Mouth, which included the song "Mickey".

 Composition

 According to the sheet music published at Musicnotes.com by Alfred Music, the song is written in the key of E major and is set in time signature of common time with a tempo of 145 beats per minute.
-Basil's vocal range spans two octaves, from B3 to C♯5.
+Basil's vocal range spans from B3 to C♯5.

 Critical reception

 Rock critic Robert Christgau commented on the perceived 'obscene' content of the lyric "So come on and give it to me / Any way you can / Any way you want to do it / I'll take it like a man".
 Christgau wrote in a review at the time that Basil "was the only woman ever to offer to take it up the ass on Top 40 radio."
-However, Basil adamantly denies this: "NO!
-That's ridiculous.
-People read shit into everything.
-It's not about anything dirty.
-You change the name from boy to girl" — i.e., from "Mickey" to "Kitty" — "and they read anything they want into it!
-When it's a guy singing about a girl, it's a sweet line.
-But when a girl sings it, it must mean butt-fucking!
-This is how the wrong foot gets cut off when the doc wheels you into the E.R.
-Then it's Micky Dolenz and butt-fucking."
+However, Basil has adamantly denied that the song is about anal sex, stating: "NO!
+That's ridiculous."

-The single scored number one on the US Billboard Hot 100 for one week and number two in the UK Singles Chart.
-The song was Basil's only Top 40 success.
-It was named Number 6 on VH1's 100 Greatest One Hit Wonders of the 80's.
+The single reached number one on the US Billboard Hot 100 for one week and number two on the UK Singles Chart.
+It is Basil's only top 40 success.
+The song was ranked at number 6 on VH1's "100 Greatest One Hit Wonders of the 80s".